mkhelif/mkhelif.github.io/_includes/_cern.md

 LANDB is the core network database which stored all the network configuration: topology, devices, users, connections, firewall, fibers, telephony, ...
 This database is the core of all the application developped in the section and is heavily used by other people around CERN using _SOAP_ and _REST_ API.

-Since the database was the common layer of the legacies application, all the logic has been developped in PL/SQL over many years.
+Since the database was the common layer of the legacy applications, all the logic has been developped in PL/SQL over many years.
 In order to greatly simplify the maintenance and the evolution of the codebase, I proposed to migrate this legacy code to a service oriented architecture.
-The two main application now use the same service layer and
+The two main application now use the same service layer and a REST interface will be setup based on the same layer.

 #### Devops